Scorpionfishes and Rockfishes: Family Scorpaenidae

 Identification: Typical bass-like shape with a very large mouth; the chin projects forward, and the upper jaw reaches or extends beyond the rear of the eye.
 Their coloring is olive-brown, pink or red.
 Small fish often have brown spots on the side.

 Size: Reaches 38.6 inches in length and at least 21 pounds in weight.
 Most bocaccio caught from piers are small, juvenile fish only a few inches long—rarely over 10 inches in length.
 Larger fish migrate to deeper offshore water.
-The California record fish weighed 17 lb 8 oz and was caught at Point St. Georges Reef, Del Norte Co. in 1987.
-The diving record fish weighed 4 Lbs 9 oz and was taken at Carmel in 2017.
+The California record fish weighed 17 Lbs.
+8 oz and was caught at Point St. Georges Reef, Del Norte Co. in 1987.
+The diving record fish weighed 4 Lbs.
+9 oz and was taken at Carmel in 2017.
+The IGFA World Record fish is listed at 27 Lbs.
+14 oz. and taken at Elfin Cove, Alaska in 2011.

 Range: From Punta Blanca and Isla Cedros central Baja California, to the western Gulf of Alaska, south of Shumagin Islands and Alaska peninsula.
 Common from Bahia San Quentin, northern Baja California, to northern California.
 Uncommon in Oregon and Washington, common in British Columbia.
 I have caught bocaccio at 19 different piers, from the Newport and Balboa piers in the south to Citizens Dock at Crescent City in the north.